Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Introduction and Statement of Main Results

-We mention again that the approach in this paper applies to more general boundary conditions than those in Theorem \ref{thm: main}: \begin{enumerate} \item The energy estimates in Sect.\,3 below are valid for Navier and kinematic boundary on arbitrary regular embedded surfaces in $\R^3$; \item The potential estimates is applicable to the diagonal oblique derivative boundary conditions with constant coefficients (see Sect.\,\ref{sec: main estimates}). \end{enumerate} In both (1) and (2), we do not need to impose any restriction on the specific geometry of $\Omega$.
+Moreover, let us emphasise that our approach in this paper applies to more general boundary conditions than those considered in Theorem \ref{thm: main}: \begin{enumerate} \item The energy estimates in Sect.\,3 below are valid for Navier and kinematic boundary on arbitrary regular embedded surfaces in $\R^3$; \item The potential estimates is applicable to the diagonal oblique derivative boundary conditions with constant coefficients (see Sect.\,4). \end{enumerate} In both (1) and (2) above, we do not need to impose any restriction on the specific geometry of $\Omega$ other than sufficient regularity requirements, {\it e.g.}, $\Omega \in C^{3,\alpha}$.